Cucumber-Diseases/cucumber-diseases-java/README.md

    * Eclipse: https://marketplace.eclipse.org/content/cucumber-eclipse-plugin

 #### Platform notes
+> [!IMPORTANT]
-The VC Code Cucumber extension fails on any Unix distribution.
+> The VC Code Cucumber extension fails on any Unix distribution.
 It's recommended to use VS Code on Windows.
+>

-Restrictions of missing Cucumber extension on Unix:
+> Restrictions of missing Cucumber extension on Unix:  <br>
-* You won't have Gherkin support
+> * You won't have Gherkin support
-* You can't generate step definition
+> * You can't generate step definition
-* There is NO linkage between your feature files and step definition implementation
+> * There is NO linkage between your feature files and step definition implementation
-* You are still able to edit all file and execute your Unit Tests.
+> * You are still able to edit all file and execute your Unit Tests.
+>

 ### gitpod.io
-Since gitpod.io uses Linux, the same restrictions as on any other Unix distribution apply.

 <a href="https://gitpod.io/#https://github.com/Cucumber-Diseases/cucumber-diseases-java" target="_blank">
 <img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod">
 </a>

+> [!IMPORTANT]
+> Since Gitpod VS Code Browser uses Linux, the same restrictions as on any other Unix distribution apply.

 1. [Login to GitHub](https://github.com/login) or [create an account](https://github.com/join).